-ART\ 142 PHOTOGRAPHY II
+ART 142 PHOTOGRAPHY II

 3 semester hours (2 class hours/2 laboratory hours) Development of practice and theory in a variety of photographic techniques sequential to those introduced in Photography I. Topics include film and print manipulation, infrared film, print presentation, and the analysis of photography as an art form.
-Prerequisites: ART\ 141 with a grade of "C" or better.
+Prerequisites: ART 141 with a grade of "C" or better.

-ART\ 151 PAINTING I
+ART 151 PAINTING I

 Introduction to the principles, processes and materials of oil painting.
 Topics include paint identification and application, use of color, basic spatial relationships, and composition.
-Digital painting may be explored.
 No previous art experience necessary.

-ART\ 152 PAINTING II
+ART 152 PAINTING II

 An intermediate course in painting.
 Topics include spatial relationships, composition, abstraction, and self-expression.
-Digital painting may be explored.
-Prerequisite: ART\ 151 with a grade of "C" or better.
+Prerequisite: ART 151 with a grade of "C" or better.

-ART\ 161 CERAMICS I
+ART 161 CERAMICS I